 💻 Think ITSS (It’s the software, silly)

-Everything starts with your software.
+Everything starts with your veterinary hospital software.
 High-quality workflow software is the most important gift you can give your team.
-In hospitals that use Instinct, teams spend most of their time in Instinct’s Treatment Plan, rather than their practice management software.
+In hospitals that use Instinct (our veterinary treatment sheet software), teams spend most of their time in Instinct’s Treatment Plan, rather than their practice management software.

 Instinct is open on every computer and shapes the day the most.
 I truly believe an investment here is the most effective and widespread action you can take to combat workaround culture.